 What does debt consolidation mean?

-If you have multiple types of debt, whether that’s credit cards, overdrafts or loans, combining them into one monthly payment can make managing your finances much easier and also save you money.
-Combining your debt in this way is known as debt consolidation.
+If you have multiple types of debt – such as credit cards, overdrafts or loans – combining them into one monthly payment can make managing your finances much easier.
+It can also save you money.
+Combining your debt in this way is known as debt consolidation and in principle involves paying off multiple debts through one new form of borrowing.
 If you are not sure how to consolidate debt, there are a number of different ways to go about it, as we explain below.
+You could also reach out for free debt help, which we cover in our article 'Where to get free debt advice'.

 6 ways to consolidate debt

-A balance transfer credit card can be a convenient and relatively simple option for credit card consolidation.
-A 0% balance transfer credit card allows you to move existing card balances across and avoid paying interest for a set number of months.
-If you are paying high rates of interest on your existing balances, a 0% balance transfer card can save you a tidy sum of money.
+A balance-transfer credit card can be a convenient and relatively simple option for credit card consolidation.
+A 0% balance-transfer credit card allows you to move existing card balances across to that card and avoid paying interest for a set number of months.
+If you are paying high rates of interest on your existing balances, a 0% balance-transfer card can save you a significant sum of money.
+You can read more in our article 'What is a balance transfer credit card and how does it work?'.

-However, you will usually need to pay a transfer fee which will be added to your new balance, and the best deals are reserved for those with good credit scores only.
-Also note that if you don’t clear your balance before the 0% period ends, you will start paying interest.
-More information on 0% balance transfer cards can be found in our article ‘Best 0% balance transfer credit card deals’.
+Keep in mind that you will usually need to pay a transfer fee of a percentage of the amount transferred, which will be added to your new balance.
+It is also worth noting that the best deals are reserved for those with good credit scores and if you don’t clear your balance before the 0% period ends, you will start paying interest at a much higher rate.

 Be aware, however, the limit on a credit card may not be high enough for your needs and it may take you a long time to pay off your debt, particularly if you only make the minimum repayment each month.

-Personal loans typically let you borrow more than with a credit card and interest rates can be competitive, particularly on sums of £7,500 or more.
+Personal loans typically let you borrow more than with a credit card.
+Interest rates can be competitive too, particularly on sums of £7,500 or more.
 You could therefore consider applying for a personal loan and using your loan to pay off your existing debts.

 The downside, however, is that the most competitive rates will typically only be offered to those with excellent credit scores.
 Monthly payments are fixed which makes it easier to budget, but this also means you must be sure you can afford to make your payments each month.
 Failing to pay on time or missing payments completely can negatively affect your credit rating.

 A debt consolidation loan is specifically designed to help bring all of your debts together in one place.
 You then make fixed monthly payments to your loan provider.
-This can work out to be cheaper and much more manageable.
+This can work out to be cheaper and much more manageable than multiple, scattered debts.

-But while debt consolidation loans can be useful, the downside is that you may end up making large payments to your provider and the term of your loan could span several years, resulting in you paying more overall.
+While debt consolidation loans can be useful, the downside is that the term of your loan could span several years, resulting in you paying a lot of interest overall.
 You should also check the small print carefully as some companies charge high fees for arranging the loan, or you may be charged for paying back your loan early.

 If you are not sure whether to consider a debt consolidation loan, you should ask yourself if you will still be saving money once any fees have been factored in and if you will pay less interest overall.
 You should also make sure you can afford the monthly repayments.
 If you can’t, or taking out a debt consolidation loan is going to work out more expensive in the long run, this type of loan is unlikely to be right for you.